verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

              =====         =====      =====
                |             |          |
              Input C    Internal C    Output C

-             .. note:: Only specify a value for multiplexers and/or tristate buffers.
+        .. note:: Only specify a value for multiplexers and/or tristate switches.

     :opt_param Tdel: